Explore Our Community

 With fall around the corner, the ACHD notice/flyer below reminds us all that sweeping, blowing, or flushing dirt, debris, leaves, etc., from residential properties into the street is not permitted.
 Doing so not only makes our community unsightly but it will also clog our street gutters and storm drains, which can result in flooding.

-A word of caution - - this restriction is based on Idaho State Stature, Eagle City and ADA County Codes, and is a misdemeanor under State Law.
+A word of caution - - this restriction is based on Idaho State Statute, Eagle City and ADA County Codes, and is a misdemeanor under State Law.

 On behalf of the Association, Banbaury Meadows Community, and your neighbors, we appreciate your compliance and support of this restriction as it will benefit us all.